-This month we will be giving away a gift card to Ruth's Chris Steakhouse!

-Each client who sends new accounts during the month of February will have their name entered into a drawing.
-At the end of the month, we will draw a name.
-If it's yours, you'll win the prize.
+This month we will be giving away a gift basket from the Chocolate Covered Wagon.
+Each client who sends new accounts during the month of January will have their name entered into a drawing.
+At the end of the month, we'll draw a name, and if it's yours, you'll win the gift basket!